 Production: Unidentified factory

-Staffordshire figure representing Tragedy, standing on an oval base.
-A woman stands beside a tombstone: she holds a dagger in her right hand and a cup in her left.
-She wears a long, flowing, sleeveless, green gown and a red cloak draped over her right shoulder.
+Earthenware, press-moulded, with slightly blue-tinted lead-glaze (pearl or china glaze), painted in blue, two shades of green, pale flesh pink, dark puce, grey and black enamels.
+A woman representing Tragedy, standing on an oval base beside a tombstone with a skull in relief.
+She holds a dagger in her right hand and a cup in her left.
+She wears a long, flowing, sleeveless, green gown and a dark puce cloak draped over her right shoulder.
 The tombstone is grey and inscribed ‘Momento …ori’ [for ‘memento mori’].
 The base is a pointed oval mound, moulded in relief with flowers and painted in green, blue and red.
-The back of the figure is flattened, but fully moulded and painted.
-The underside is recessed and glazed, with a central vent hole.
+The back of the figure is flattened, but fully detailed and painted.
+The underside is recessed and glazed, with a central ventilation hole.

-History note: Bought as a pair from Mr. Wordingham of Cambridge on 8 August 1925, for £4, by Dr J.W.L.
-Glaisher, Trinity College, Cambridge.
-Mr Wordingham had bought them at Wisbech.
+History note: An unidentified owner in Wisbech by whom sold to Mr Wordinham of Cambridge; bought with a pair (C.936A-1928) from Mr. Wordingham on 8 August 1925, for £4, by Dr J.W.L.
+Glaisher, FRS, Trinity College, Cambridge.

 Height: 14.6 cm